-Do not submit a portfolio for an NCAD course unless it is listed on your CAO application.
-Your portfolio may not be reviewed or you may not receive a score for a course that is not listed on your CAO application.
+Only submit a portfolio for an NCAD course that you have listed on your CAO application.
+Otherwise your portfolio may not be reviewed or you may not receive a score for a course that is not listed on your CAO application.

-Like applying to the CAO, it is your responsibility to make sure your Portfolio Submission has been made correctly and on time.
+Like applying to the CAO, it is your responsibility to make sure your Portfolio Submission has been made correctly and submitted on time.